luqmanbarry/openshift-gcp-terraform/gitops/README.md

    Deployment and configuration codes are defined in the [bootstrap](./bootstrap/) sub-directory.

    > [!INFO]
-   > We could use Ansible to achieve the same level of automation by swapping the Terraform code by Ansible.
+   > We could use Ansible to achieve the same level of automation by replacing the Terraform code by Ansible.

 3. Prepare the [Day2 configuration modules](./modules/) parameters.
 Use the `values.<cluster-name>.yaml` file for each cluster.